sp-95/fuse-framework/CONTRIBUTING.rst

 Fix Bugs
 ~~~~~~~~

-Look through the GitHub issues for bugs that are tagged with "bug".
+Look through the GitHub issues for bugs that are tagged with ``bug``.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

-Look through the GitHub issues for features that are tagged with "enhancement".
+Look through the GitHub issues for features that are tagged with ``enhancement``.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

 Fusemachines Python Framework could always use more documentation, whether as part of
-the official docs, in docstrings, or even on the web in blog posts, articles,
+the official Fusemachines Python Framework docs, in docstrings, or even on the web in
-and such.
+blog posts, articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~